Cost Information: Leasehold Purchase

 Purchase of a leasehold residential property

-Our fees cover all the work* required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property is in Wales.
+Our fees cover all of the work required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property you wish to buy is in Wales.

 Conveyancer's fees and disbursements

 We will provide you with a quotation based on the particular circumstances of your purchase and our fees will take into account any unusual or complex matters that are likely to be encountered.

 By way of example, for the purchase of a leasehold property valued at £250,000 with a registered title our fees would be £800 plus VAT of 20%